arpitbbhayani/arpitbbhayani.github.io/_posts/articles/2015-12-18-fourth-dimension.markdown

  - fourth-dimension
  - sci-fi
 categories: science
+seo:
+ tags:
+  - fourth dimension
+  - fiction
+  - spatial dimension
+  - hyperspace
+ description: Dimensions in simple terms are the number of axes you can move along.
+We all live in a 3D world but what if someone can access the 4th dimension.
+Lets talk about that ...
 ---

 Dimensions in simple terms are the number of axes you can move along.
 We all live in a 3D world but what if someone can access the 4th dimension.
 Lets talk about that ...